-The unit root tests on interest-rate differentials suggest that the capital market was efficient and that regional series may not have drifted apart in the long run.
-It is therefore possible that interest-rate differentials fluctuated around some long-run level.
-However, examining the correlation of co-movements in rates or a simple coefficient of variation is an incomplete test of integration in the sense that neither can identify common trends or common shocks.
-Hence, we now more formally set out to test long-run convergence and examine the long-run dynamics, such as the speed of adjustment back to equilibrium using cointegration tests and vector error correction models.
+of variation is an incomplete test of integration in the sense that neither can identify common trends or common shocks.
+Hence, we now more formally set out to test long-run convergence and examine the long-run dynamics, such as the speed of adjustment back to equilibrium using cointegration tests and VECMs.
 Long-run convergence can be defined as the case when long-run forecasts of two regions are equal, up to a fixed scalar.
-This definition has the implication that two markets' interest rates will depend on common permanent shocks in the long run, and equates long-run interest-rate convergence with the notion that the law of one price holds for pairs of regional interest rates.
-A test for this long-run null hypothesis is the same as a test for cointegration between the two regions' interest rates because a linear combination of these prices is stationary.
+This definition has the implication that two markets' interest rates will depend on common permanent shocks in the long run, and equates long-run interest rate convergence with the notion that the law of one price holds for pairs of regional interest rates.
+A test for this long-run null hypothesis is the same as a test for cointegration between the two regions' interest rates, because a linear combination of these prices is stationary.